-Kansas State University is home to about 1,900 international students from more than 100 countries.
+Kansas State University is home to more than 2,000 international students from more than 100 countries.
 The university is located in the middle of the United States on two campuses.
-About 23,800 students attend K-State, and the university is home to students from every state in America.
+More than 24,300 students attend K-State, and the university is home to students from every state in America.

 The main campus in Manhattan, KS, is home to the College of Agriculture; College of Architecture, Planning and Design; College of Arts and Sciences; College of Business Administration; College of Education; College of Engineering; and the College of Human Ecology.
 The Salina campus is home to the College of Technology and Aviation.

 UNDERGRADUATE APPLICATION DEADLINES:

 Please note, the following departments have a February 1 deadline: The College of Architecture, Planning & Design, Wildlife and Outdoor Enterprise Management program in the College of Agriculture, as well as, the Interior Design and Athletic Training Education programs in the College of Human Ecology.
 These programs only admit students for the Fall semester of each academic year.

 Undergraduate application process

 - An affidavit of financial sponsorship (pdf).
 This document must be dated within one year of the applicant's anticipated entry into the university.

 - Official copies of secondary and postsecondary school records from your home country.
 No admissions file will be complete until your final transcripts have been provided to the university.
 Transcripts must contain all courses and grades completed in secondary school.
 Certified English translations are also requested.

 - Official transcripts of any college or university work completed in the United States.